-Several factors will determine how much you'll save on your annual Enhanced Care premiums.
+Several factors will determine how much you save on your annual Enhanced Care premiums.
 These include your driving experience, accident history, where you live, the vehicle you drive, and whether you purchase optional coverage in addition to basic insurance.

 More care and coverage after a crash

-If you're injured in a crash, Enhanced Care coverage will pay for necessary treatments like physiotherapy, occupational therapy, chiropractic and massage sessions, as well as dental care, counselling, medical equipment, and more.
-Today, insurance covers up to $300,000 of care expenses, but that will jump to $7.5 million.
-Plus, if your injuries are severe or life-changing, ICBC will work with your healthcare provider to ensure you get the care and support you need for as long as you're impacted.
+Under the previous system, insurance covered up to $300,000 of care expenses, but that has now jumped to $7.5 million.
+Plus, if your injuries are severe or life-changing, ICBC now works with your healthcare provider to ensure you get the care and support you need for as long as you're impacted.